oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 : A Tx-Token that does not contain a `tx_token` claim in its JWT body

 Nested Tx-Token:
-: A Tx-Token that contains a nested Tx-Token in its JWT body as the value of the `tx_token` claim
+: A JWT Embedded Token that embeds a Tx-Token by value {{Section 3.2.1 of JWTEmbeddedTokens}} .

 Authorization Context:
 : A JSON object containing a set of claims that represent the immutable context of a call chain